-Replicate a multi-tier Citrix XenApp and XenDesktop deployment using Azure Site Recovery
+set up disaster recovery for a multi-tier Citrix XenApp and XenDesktop deployment

 Citrix XenDesktop is a desktop virtualization solution that delivers desktops and applications as an ondemand service to any user, anywhere.
 With FlexCast delivery technology, XenDesktop can quickly and securely deliver applications and desktops to users.
 Today, Citrix XenApp does not provide any disaster recovery capabilities.

 A good disaster recovery solution, should allow modeling of recovery plans around the above complex application architectures and also have the ability to add customized steps to handle application mappings between various tiers hence providing a single-click sure shot solution in the event of a disaster leading to a lower RTO.